‘Verifying the Authenticity of the Hadith ‘…And Hit the Ten-Year-Old Over It,’ by Shaykh Akram Nadwi (translated and annotated by Samer Dajani)

 - Jaʿfar narrated from his father (Muḥammad al-Bāqir) who said: ‘(My father) ʿAlī ibn al-Ḥusayn used to command (pre-pubescent) boys to combine the Ẓuhr and ʿAṣr prayers, and also the Maghrib and ʿIshāʾ prayers.
 People would say: but they are not praying them on time.
 He would say, “This is better than them falling asleep and missing them.”‘

 - Ibn Sīrīn said, ‘A child is taught prayer when he knows his right from his left.’

 (Translator: I do not think that Shaykh Akram meant that this last Hadith in Abū Dāwūd to command children to pray when they could distinguish right from left, is authentic on its own, because it is not.
 What he most likely meant is that the teaching contained within it to tell children to pray at an early age is supported by the instruction and continuous practice of the Companions and Followers as shown from the reports in the Muṣannaf, and Allah knows best.
 Children can usually distinguish their right from their left by the age of seven.
-All mistakes and shortcomings in the translation and notes are mine).
+Finally I would add that, if the Hadith on hitting the children was authentic, we would not have had so many Companions and Followers trying to give a rough approximation of when children should be taught to pray, such as when their teeth started falling out or when they could tell left from right, etc. All mistakes and shortcomings in the translation and notes are mine).